Frequently Asked Questions

 Admission is conducted on a rolling basis.
 Applicants will find out no later than March 15th if they will receive an invitation to interview.

 Your application status will not change online.
 You will be notified if you have been invited to interview for our program.
-Otherwise, we will contact you when all interview invitations have been extended regarding your application status.

 The general GRE exam, which includes the Verbal, Quantitative and Analytic sections, is not required for admission into the QCB program.
 An unofficial score report may be submitted if you would like, but is optional.
 The GRE Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).